Why isn’t my website showing up on the first page of Google?

-Understandably it can be frustrating if you’ve spent money on a new website design expecting it to instantly rank high on Google and other search engines, but SEO is a long term game and process, and one that is largely separate in a lot of ways to the actual design of your website.
+Understandably it can be frustrating if you’ve spent money to design your new website expecting it to instantly rank high on Google and other search engines.
+But SEO is a long term game and process, and one that is separate in certain ways to the design of your website.

-When I first launched my freelance business and website it took around 8 months before I appeared on the first page of Google for my key targeted phases.
+When I first launched this website as a freelance web designer it took around 8 months before I appeared on the first page of Google for my key targeted phrases.

-This is likely to vary hugely depending on your industry, niche and targeted phases.
-It could potentially take weeks if you’re a local, low completion business, or it could take months or even years if you’re trying to cash in on a extremely high competition keyword such as “auto insurance price quotes”.
+The time it takes you to rank on the first page will vary massively depending on your industry, niche and targeted phrases though.
+It could potentially take weeks if you’re targeting a local, low completion keyword, or multiple months or even years if you’re going after extremely high competition keywords.

-But, the sooner you start, the sooner your website and business will start seeing results.
+But, the sooner you start, the sooner your website and business will start seeing results and profit.

 Is SEO a strategy you want to try for your business?
 What keywords would you like to rank in Google for?
 Leave you’re questions and thoughts in the comments section below.